-The Mesquite Mine operates under three separate closure and reclamation plans and the Conditional Use Permit for the Mesquite Mine requires WMMI to comply with conditions stipulated by all three plans.
+Over this ICMC audit cycle, the Mesquite Mine continued to operate under three separate closure and reclamation plans and the Conditional Use Permit required WMMI to comply with all conditions of all three plans.
 These plans have been prepared over time to include the original Mesquite Mine, the VCR Expansion area and the Mesquite Mine Expansion area.